The Man Behind The Monsters

 - In Prototype 2 Alex becomes this to the new infection, which he causes.

-- In the indie PC game Galaxia Chronicles, HE is a noticeably ordinary-looking person (at least, what we see of HIM) compared to the biomechanical Siris, who he is collaborating with as part of HIS Evil Plan.
+- In Galaxia Chronicles, HE is a noticeably ordinary-looking person (at least, what we see of HIM) compared to the biomechanical Siris, who he is collaborating with as part of HIS Evil Plan.
 At one point, HE and Maxx draw blood simultaneously after White Shell attacks the latter, implying that they share some kind of connection to each other, or that HE is possibly a future version of Maxx.
 The game never elaborates on it.

 - Andross from Star Fox, although technically not human, was the closest to a human compared to the other characters, genetically speaking, and he was either directly responsible for the events of the series or manipulated the enemy into doing his bidding.
 In Star Fox: Farewell Beloved Falco, Andross was resurrected via cloning by a rogue Cornerian officer.
 In Star Fox Adventures, due to his hijacking the plot, he was implied to have manipulated Scales and the rest of the Sharpclaw army into doing his bidding.
 In Star Fox Command, it was implied that he was the one who created the main threat of the game, the Anglar Race.
 In fact, the only main villainous group never affiliated with Andross at all was the Aparoids.